-To our knowledge, existing AMR PIC codes use in-house developed code for adaptive meshing and evolve the system with a time step uniform across all mesh levels \cite{Fujimoto:2008jv, muller2011}.
-In such a case, the time step is thus constrained by the finest grid of the model, which leads to much heavier simulations than necessary.
+If macroparticles only interact with the finest mesh at their location, and splitting is used not to decrease their number per cell, the opposite operation, i.e. the merging of macroparticles, needs to be done as well not to stall the simulation.
+Merging macroparticles is more hazardous than splitting as it generally does not preserve the local structure of the distribution function \cite{lapenta2002rezoning}, the very reason why kinetic simulations are done in the first place.

 The Multi-Level-Multi-Domain (MLMD) method has later been proposed as a way to prevent previous issues \cite{innocentiMLMD1, beckMLMD2, innocentiMLMDjp, innocentiMLMDmomentum,innocentiMLMDdt}.
 Contrary to other AMR codes, the MLMD method solves all equations on all grid levels, as in a patch-based AMR approach.
 This means that not only electromagnetic fields and moments are defined on all nodes of all levels, but also macroparticles.
 While this may appear as an overhead to deal with macroparticles in coarse regions where there is also a fine mesh and its associated macroparticles, it comes with several advantages.
 First, the macroparticles only see one mesh resolution, their shape is thus perfectly constant in time.
 Then, merging macroparticles is not required anymore since macroparticles can simply be deleted as they exit a refined level because their is a self-consistent kinetic flux in the overlapped region of the next coarser level.
 As in other AMR PIC codes, refined levels are fed with macroparticles from splitting those from coarser levels at level boundaries.